rigvedrs/YOLO-V8-CAM/README.md

 # EigenCAM for YOLO V11 Interpretability

-A package for applying EigenCAM on the new YOLO V11 model.
+A package for applying EigenCAM and generating heatmaps for the new YOLO V11 model.
 Simply clone the package and import the modules to get started.

 The basic structure is close to [Jacob Gil&#39;s package for AI explainability](https://github.com/jacobgil/pytorch-grad-cam) and modified to be used for the YOLO V11 model.